 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for DENNY'S Corp.
-To summarize, we found that DENNY'S Corp ranked in the 78th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 469%.
+Below please find a table outlining a discounted cash flow forecast for DENN, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that DENNY'S Corp ranked in the 69th percentile in terms of potential gain offered.
+Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
 As for the metrics that stood out in our discounted cash flow analysis of DENNY'S Corp, consider:

 Terminal Growth Rate in Free Cash Flow

 For other companies in the Consumer Cyclical that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as DENN, try BDL, GEF, STRT, TALN, and WHR.